TunaFregno/EvulpoExercise/README.md

 # FOCUS FOR EVALUATION OF THE TASK

-1. Communication
+1. Communication and Code Readability
 2. Interactivity
-3. Data Connection
+3. Data Connection and States
-4. Saving States
-5. Process Load
+4. Memory Load and Performance
-6. Front End
+5. Front End

 # GOOD TO KNOW